LanceXu2001/Deploy_code/README.md

 ## About

-This repo is designed for sim2sim and sim2real deploy for KungfuBot and KungfuBot2.
+This repo is design for the final project of ROAS 6000H Human Centric Machine Perception and the code is designed for sim2sim and sim2real deploy of KungfuBot.
 The code is modify from [unitree_rl_gym](https://github.com/unitreerobotics/unitree_rl_gym).
 The training pipeline follows [KungfuBot](https://github.com/TeleHuman/PBHC).

 <!-- ## Sim2sim deploy video